Aliases for FBP1 Gene

 GeneCards Summary for FBP1 Gene

 FBP1 (Fructose-Bisphosphatase 1) is a Protein Coding gene.
-Diseases associated with FBP1 include fructose-1,6-bisphosphatase deficiency and metabolic acidosis.
+Diseases associated with FBP1 include fructose-1,6-bisphosphatase deficiency and hypoglycemia.
 Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
 GO annotations related to this gene include identical protein binding and phosphoric ester hydrolase activity.
 An important paralog of this gene is FBP2.

 UniProtKB/Swiss-Prot for FBP1 Gene